Bible Prophecy in Chronology series (post #19)

 The fall of “Mystery Babylon” in The Revelation is important enough for two entire chapters of the 22-chapter book to be devoted to it.
 That right there should tell us just how near and dear the subject is to God’s heart.
 In my previous post, I explained that the title “Mystery Babylon” refers not just to the city of Rome but also to the system of religion and commerce that emanates out of that city.
 And what is that system of religion and commerce?
 The Roman Catholic Church.

 The Roman Catholic Church will continue to thrive and prosper both numerically and commercially well into the tribulation period.
 That’s sad because it means that the majority of Roman Catholics aren’t saved and will miss the Rapture.
-I do believe there are some genuinely born-again Catholics.
-I also believe that Catholicism does some good in the world – e.g., hospitals, orphanages, and conservative stances on issues such as abortion, homosexuality, and gay marriage.
+I do believe there are some genuinely born-again Catholics, and I also believe that Catholicism does some good in the world – e.g., hospitals, orphanages, and conservative stances on issues such as abortion, homosexuality, and gay marriage.
 Still, it is undeniable that Catholicism as a whole is a false, works-based religion that dooms most of its adherents to eternal separation from God.
 I don’t type this with a smile on my face.
 It’s just the truth.

 In Revelation 17:1-2, the Roman Catholic Church is symbolically portrayed as “the great harlot who sits on many waters.”
 In Revelation 17:3-4, the city of Rome itself is symbolically portrayed as “a woman sitting on a scarlet beast.”
 The “scarlet beast” refers to the Antichrist, which means that when the Antichrist steps to the stage of world power at the beginning of the tribulation period, the city of Rome will be quick to align itself with him and embrace him.
 Jerusalem wouldn’t accept its Messiah (Jesus), but Rome will accept its false messiah.